-The Flags fields in the CALLER_INFO structure have the following meanings (as defined in rtcallbk.h):
+The flags in the Flags field of the CALLER_INFO structure have the following meanings (as defined in rtcallbk.h):

 The CIF_LOCATION_ADDRESS flag is set when the calling program was compiled with the Q Compile Command Option, thus making line numbers unavailable at runtime.
 In this case, the ProgramLocation entry points to a string giving the segment/offset of the return location for the CALL statement as shown in the DEBUG column of a compilation listing.
 When the flag is not set, the ProgramLocation entry points to a string giving the source line number of the CALL statement.